Inoherb

 Inoherb is a Chinese skincare brand which originated from Shanghai, China and was conceived by a traditional Chinese medicine doctor who was deeply influenced by Chinese medicine since her childhood.
 The brand targets young consumers with herbal skin care products which including whitening, moisturizing, oil control, sunscreen, men and many other categories.

 The brand cooperated with the School of Basic Medicine of Shanghai University of Traditional Chinese Medicine for the production of the product lines in all aspects including the product composition, technical process, production process and quality inspection.
-The brand also cooperated with the Shanghai University of Chinese Medicine Teaching and Testing Center to set up a beauty experiment base and an R & D center, extraction center, laboratory, testing center, central laboratory, etc., which offers excellent equipment and experts and professors, technical staff composed of research teams, who greatly enhanced the affordable independent product development capabilities.
+The brand also cooperated with the Shanghai University of Chinese Medicine Teaching and Testing Center to set up a beauty experiment base and an R & D center.

 Inoherb is considered to be among the much affordable skincare brands in China and its biggest competitors are L'oreal Paris and Pechoin.
 The brand is given a double A (AA) status and a double B (BB) in resourcefulness.